 I wanted a smooth consistency so I put mine into my blender.
 Add a touch of salt to taste for starters and then have fun with it.
 Dry herbs are best if you want to season it and if you let it drain enough you can roll it into logs and roll them in your choice of toppings.
 Herbs, nuts, whatever!
 I left mine plain and gave some to friends and still had enough to make both a Goat Cheese Wellington and a companion pizza as well.
 It was so good.
 I don’t know if I’ll ever want to buy goat cheese again; this was super delish!

 This was almost too easy…just had to brown some sausage and onions, saute some mushrooms and combine it all together with dollops of goat cheese which were all wrapped in a sheet of puff pastry.

-Wrap it all up, crimp it closed and brush with some egg and bake.
+After it’s wrapped, just crimp it closed and brush with some egg and bake.
 I love puff pastry!
 I only had one sheet though so I made a pizza too; pretty much exactly the same but on a pizza crust.
 Either way.
 Both ways.
 To die for!

 See all of that yummy goodness?
 The fresh thyme didn’t hurt…I’m still getting some from my garden!

-- 1 gallon whole goat's milk (we had unpasteurized but you can also find pasteurized.
-Using raw unpasteurized milk is only recommended if you know your source and the practices of that source to insure clean, pure milk)
+- 1 gallon whole goat's milk we had unpasteurized but you can also find pasteurized.
+Using raw unpasteurized milk is only recommended if you know your source and the practices of that source to insure clean, pure milk

 - 1 packet direct set Chevre starter